Pensacola Beach, Florida: History

 Francisco Maldonado, a lieutenant under Conquistador Hernando de Soto, visited the area during the early Spanish exploration of North America.
 He anchored in Pensacola Bay for the winter of 1539–1540.

 In 1559, Don Tristan de Luna y Arellano led the first settlement of the region.
-His 11 ships, with 1500 settlers, anchored in the bay and established its colony on the site of today's Naval Air Station Pensacola.
-A hurricane decimated the colony a few weeks later, killing hundreds and sinking five ships.
+His 11 ships, with 1500 settlers, anchored in the bay and established a colony on the site of today's Naval Air Station Pensacola.
+Shortly after their arrival, on August 15, 1559, Friar Dominic de la Anunciacion conducted what is believed to be the first Christian religious service in the present-day United States.
+This event is commemorated by a marker near the possible site of the service, indicating the historical significance of the location as a place of early religious and cultural exchange.

+A hurricane decimated the colony a few weeks later, killing hundreds and sinking five of the 11 ships.
 Suffering long-term famine and fighting, this first settlement was finally abandoned in 1561.
 A presidio was constructed on Santa Rosa Island in 1722 near the location of the more recent Fort Pickens.
 Hurricanes in 1741 and 1752 forced its relocation to the mainland.

-Pensacola Beach for many years remained largely undeveloped.
+Pensacola Beach remained largely undeveloped for many years.
 The Casino Resort was the first tourist destination constructed on the island (at the present day location of Casino Beach) where a variety of special events including beauty pageants, fishing tournaments, and boxing matches were held from the 1930s through 1950s.
 With a bar, tennis courts, bath houses, and a restaurant, it was a popular resort until it eventually closed in the 1960s.

 The entire island was initially owned by the federal government.
 In order to promote infrastructure and growth on the island, the federal government leased the lands now encompassing Pensacola Beach to the Santa Rosa Island Authority (SRIA), which in turn has leased the property to homeowners.
 As a result, all structures on the island have 99-year renewable leases with the SRIA rather than ownership of the land itself.